JHGelpi/selftapemay/README.md

 ### GCP
 Once the [apify-data-cleansing](https://github.com/JHGelpi/selftapemay/blob/main/apify-data-cleansing.py) python script has ran successfully you will need to upload the `output.csv` file into GCP.
 To do this:
 1) Log into console.cloud.google.com and navigate to BigQuery
+2) Run the the following SQL to clear current data in the table `self-tape-may.self_tape_may_data.tbl-stm-clean-data` `DELETE FROM `self-tape-may.self_tape_may_data.tbl-stm-clean-data` stm WHERE stm.id is not null;`
-2) Upload data by using the `Local file` option
+3) Upload data by using the `Local file` option
   - There is an `Add Data` button that you need to click
   - This button will give you a prompt and you need to select `Local file`
-3) You will be presented with prompts:
+4) You will be presented with prompts:
   - `Create table from` should have the value of `Upload`
   - `Select file` should have the `output.csv` file
   - `File format` should automatically change to `csv`.
 If it doesn't - change it to `csv`